EmergenceDelft/platform-em2/iteration3/camera_submodule/README.md

 ### Before running the script
 1. Make sure you have all dependencies installed - look into general README.
+2. In the Audio MIDI Setup app on your Mac, choose Window > Show MIDI Studio and Enable IAC Driver Bus 1.
+You can look into [this tutorial](https://support.apple.com/en-gb/guide/audio-midi-setup/ams875bae1e0/mac)
-2. The first run of `camera_interaction.py` it might be necessary to download the model weights `yolov8s.pt`.
+3. The first run of `camera_interaction.py` it might be necessary to download the model weights `yolov8s.pt`.

 ## Camera interaction
 ### Setting up MIDI mappings